 Bachelor of Fine Arts in Acting/Bachelor of Fine Arts in Musical Theatre

 To be accepted into the BFA Performance Programs, you must complete an application and video pre-screen via Acceptd.
-After a successful pre-screen, you will be invited to a live audition on campus.
+After a successful pre-screen, you will be invited to a Live Virtual Audition.
 Students audition for the BFA in Acting and BFA in Musical Theatre prior to their freshman year.
 To keep class size small and allow for individual attention, these programs are highly selective.

 - Friday, November 13th, 2020